Mnemonic peg system: Rhyming peg-word system

 The less likely you are to have seen the scene in real life, the more likely it is to make a reliably retrievable impression.

-To optimize efficiency, if you were memorizing a shopping list, you would memorize the items in the order in which you would encounter them at the supermarket - the apple(s) with the lemon(s) and the butter with the milk and eggs, etc..

-An additional layer of agility could also be achieved by setting each of the above scenes in their corresponding location in the supermarket.

 Major system

 While it is common to link rhyming nouns with numbers, that is by no means the only system.
-There is also the Major system, which connects sounds to numbers.
-The Major System is more complicated to learn than simple rhymes or alphabetic pegs, because it associates numbers 0-9 with a specific letter or sound, then larger numbers can combine to create words out of the sounds.
+There is also the major system, which connects sounds to numbers.
+The major system is more complicated to learn than simple rhymes or alphabetic pegs, because it associates numbers 0-9 with a specific letter or sound, then larger numbers can combine to create words out of the sounds.
 It is limitless in the number of pegs it can produce.
-Furthermore, a recent modification to the Major System introduces the concept of dimensions.
 The most common association between numbers and letters is the following: